tracee/tracee/README.md

 * Remote calls
     * Remote EJB calls
     * Invoking and accepting arbitrary HTTP requests (Servlet, HttpClient)
-    * Invoking and accepting remote web-service calls (JAX-WS)
+    * Invoking and accepting remote web-service calls (JAX-WS, Apache CXF)
-    * Invoking and accepting remote rest-services calls (JAX-RS, RestClients / Spring MVC)
+    * Invoking and accepting remote rest-services calls (JAX-RS, RestClients / Spring MVC, Apache CXF)
 * Asynchronous dispatch
     * Async processing of a servlet request (Servlet3 Async)
     * Async EJB calls
     * JMS messaging
+    * Spring AMQP (RabbitMQ)

 TracEE acts as a gap closer for different types of MDC gaps and boosts the concept of the MDC by enabling you to carry your contextual information through your whole application and beyond.
 You may easily configure TracEE to map arbitrary third-party correlation and transaction ids to